-Elective, Prerequisite: none (can be taken for Social Science or English credit)
+Elective, Prerequisite: none (can be taken for Social Science or English credit) Note: course may not be offered all semesters

-This course is an introduction to World Religions that explores the role that wilderness plays in various faith traditions and in our lives today.
+This course is an introduction to World Religions that explores the role that wilderness plays in various faith traditions and our lives.
 The course begins by investigating basic theological and religious frameworks and by exploring the concept of wilderness as a construct.
+Lessons from this introductory unit guide students through the rest of the class as they explore the world's major religious traditions and the ways they relate to the natural world.